chenxingqiang/YiRage/docs/source/triton-transpiler.rst

 ~~~~~~~~~~~

 By using ``graph.superoptimize`` and indicate backend to “triton”,
-mirage will automatically search, profile and return the best
+yirage will automatically search, profile and return the best
 arrangement it found and return the related graph.

 You could then use ``generate_triton_program()["code"]`` to get the